-In 2017, Shoresh will plant 16,000 trees at Bela Farm.
-We’re taking on this bold endeavor because we deeply value our tree friends and all the gifts they bring to our lives.
+In 2017, we planted 11,000 trees at Bela Farm.
+As part of our 20-acre reforestation project, we’re taking on this bold endeavor because we deeply value our tree friends and all the gifts they bring to our lives.
 Trees bless us with food, clean air, carbon sequestration, habitat, beauty, medicine, oxygen, wood to burn, branches to climb, maple syrup and spiritual wisdom.
 At Shoresh, we truly are tree huggers.

 In our work, we often see how ancient wisdom informs modern practice.
 In other words, “the old is the new.”
 Today, our government and community members understand the importance of planting trees and are supportive of our initiative to reforest Bela Farm.
-Our ancestors also understood the essential roles trees play in our lives and we will draw on their wisdom for support as we wait patiently (approximatly 200 years) for our forest at Bela Farm to mature.
+Our ancestors also understood the essential roles trees play in our lives and we will draw on their wisdom for support as we wait patiently (approximatly 200 years) for our Forest of the Future at Bela Farm to mature.